shra1dhar/Rpi-Binary/README.md

 > $ ssh *<Rpi's user-name>*@*<Rpi's IP address>*

-Enter the prompted password (if you are connecting for the first time)
+Enter the prompted password (asked for the first time)

 Now go to that location and run the
 > $ cd *<location-where-you-copied-your-file>*